 Tomato growing tip #7: Always interplant

 Looking for a tomato growing secret to help reduce pests?
 Interplanting is the answer!
 Never plant your tomatoes alone; always plant them with a few friends.
 Herbs in the carrot family, such as dill, fennel, and cilantro, make great companion plants for tomatoes.
 They provide nectar for the parasitic wasps that help gardeners control tomato hornworms.
 Sweet alyssum is another great flower to interplant with tomatoes.
 It provides nectar for several species of syrphid and tachinid flies who prey on pests like aphids, whiteflies, leaf-footed bugs, and tomato fruit worms.
+For more on companion planting, check out my book Plant Partners: Science-based Companion Planting Strategies for the Vegetable Garden.

 Tomato growing secret #8: Welcome bumblebees